NavarroMauro/login-flask-bokeh/README.md

 The login-flask-bokeh file is in /var/www/login-flask-bokeh, so the name of the server must be entered in "ExecStart=...".

 Start 3 worker processes (though you should adjust this as necessary) Create and bind to a Unix socket file, myproject.sock, within your project directory.
-    Set an umask value of 007 so that the socket file is created to give access to the owner and group, while restricting other access
+Set an umask value of 007 so that the socket file is created to give access to the owner andgroup, while restricting other access
 Specify the WSGI entry point file name, along with the Python callable within that file (wsgi:app)

 flask.service